 Whitney's love of the team was pure, she formed a bond with players and coaches alike.
 She believed in each and everyone of them and she wanted them to succeed as individuals and as a team.
 The Kansas Women's Basketball players, coaches and boosters were quick to reach out and offer their support as soon as they found out Whitney was diagnosed with Leukemia.
 Whitney fought a hard and courageous battle against the cancer cells growing in her blood.
 Throughout the treatment she always had enough left in the tank to give love to the young ladies on the team.
 Whitney was able to spend some quality time with the team near the end and she was looking forward to sitting courtside for the 2014-2015 season to root for her beloved Jayhawks when she left us in September of 2014.

 After Whitney died, we sat down with program leadership and decided that the best way to honor Whitney, and to help the program, was to endow a Women's Basketball scholarship in Whitney's name.
 We directed all of Whitney's memorial contributions to this project.
 In addition, Whitney's friends and family have stepped up and raised the additional funds to establish the scholarship.

-A player who reflects Whitney's qualities will be chosen to receive this scholarship each season by us and staff.
+A player who reflects Whitney's qualities will be chosen to receive this scholarship each season by the Coaching Staff.